Hotline launched to handle SC vaccine questions; 102 new cases confirmed in Aiken County

 Officials on Friday reported 102 new cases of COVID-19 in Aiken County, as well.
 Neighboring Edgefield and Barnwell counties logged 17 and 11 new cases, respectively.
 There were no new deaths reported for area counties.

-The state’s first death from multisystem inflammatory syndrome in children, associated with COVID-19, was also recorded.
-An Upstate 17-year-old died Jan.
+The state’s first death from multisystem inflammatory syndrome in children, associated with COVID-19, was also reported Friday; an Upstate 17-year-old died Jan.
 27. No further identifying information was disclosed.

 “It’s heartbreaking to have to report the death of such a young person,” said state epidemiologist Dr. Linda Bell.
 “Our condolences go out to the family and to the many families that have suffered loss related to COVID-19.”